Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: Subjective Listening Study Details

 \subsection{Case Study: Generalization to Out-of-Domain Popular Music}

-To rigorously probe the generalization capabilities of our model, we included a musical excerpt from a modern popular song.
-This piece is stylistically distinct from the primarily classical ASAP dataset used for fine-tuning, thereby serving as a challenging out-of-domain test.
-The goal was to assess whether the robust musical understanding gained during pre-training would translate effectively to genres beyond the immediate scope of the fine-tuning data.
+To further probe the generalization capabilities of our model, we included a musical excerpt from a modern popular song.
+Robustness under distributional shifts has been widely discussed in recent foundation-model systems, where models trained in relatively static settings may degrade when deployed in changed environments~\citep{wu2026agents}.
+In our setting, this piece is stylistically distinct from the primarily classical ASAP dataset used for fine-tuning, thereby serving as a challenging out-of-domain test.
+The goal was to assess whether the musical understanding gained during pre-training would translate effectively to genres beyond the immediate scope of the fine-tuning data.

 The results of this case study, summarized in Figure~\ref{fig:pop_case_study}, reveal a nuanced dynamic.
 We observe that VirtuosoNet-ISGN delivers a highly competitive performance on this slow, lyrical piece.
 Its multi-dimensional ratings (Figure \ref{fig:pop_radar}) and average rank (Figure~\ref{fig:pop_avg_rank}) are nearly on par with our Pianist Transformer, suggesting that the expressive patterns it learned are well-suited for this particular style of song-like playing.